 The reason behind this one is actually personal.
 I almost did not interview for my current position.
 I was happy with an offer I was expecting from a different company.
 As it turned out, moving forward and learning more about hatch I.T. was the best decision I’ve ever made.
 Lessons learned – don’t accept the first thing that comes your way and it’s always worth a conversation.

 I see this most often with engineers who are still early in their career or still building up their interviewing experience.
 Interviewing is like dating – you have to see what’s out there!
 The best way to determine fit is to go on an onsite interview.

 Any companies you are interviewing with should understand that you would like to finish the process with all prospective employers.
-I would be very weary of any recruiter or company who isn’t willing to allow you to do so.
+I would be very wary of any recruiter or company that isn’t willing to allow you to do so.

 This is especially true when it comes to salary (I could write an entire blog on salary negotiation alone).
 For some reason, the idea that you shouldn’t be upfront about salary requirements will not go away.

 Many job candidates seem to think that they’ll be able to get a more competitive offer if they hide their salary needs.
 I cringe when someone tells me they want the company to offer what they think they are worth or market value.